ggggg111/Model-Doctor/README.md

 ### Extract low-confidence samples

 Low-confidence samples are also required.
 By default, a number of 20 low-confidence samples are extracted for each class of the selected dataset.
-Furthermore, a low-confidence sample is one where the model has a maximum of 80% (non-inclusive) and a minimum of 60% (inclusive) of confidence that it is from the correct class.
+Furthermore, a low-confidence sample is one where the model has a maximum of 80% (non-inclusive) and a minimum of 60% (inclusive) of confidence that it is from such class.
 Note that the low-confidence samples are used for the spatial loss.
 The samples don't need to be from the correct class that the model has predicted because, otherwise, due to the high-accuracy of the already trained model, there are not enough samples to extract.

 ```
 python src\generate_lc_images.py